 conda env remove -n python_foundation

-Follow the installation steps and reinstall geopandas.
+Follow the installation steps again to create the environment and required packages.

 Your class data package contain multiple Jupyter notebooks containing code and exercises for this class.

-.ipynb
+.ipynb extensions.

 Double-click on a notebook file to open it.
 Code in the notebook is